Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-verioning-minor" %} increment the minor version if any new functionality is added to the package.

-{% include requirement/MUST id="python-versioning-apiversion" %} increment the minor version if the default REST API version is changed, even if there's no public API change to the library.
+{% include requirement/MUST id="python-versioning-apiversion" %} increment (at least) the minor version if the default REST API version is changed, even if there's no public API change to the library.

 {% include requirement/MUSTNOT id="python-versioning-api-major" %} increment the major version for a new REST API version unless it requires breaking API changes in the python library itself.